Zsombi55/Homework_01/README.md

 _As I understand the instructions:_ get an int array, double iterate: check  i  against  j  (start i+1), while  i < j  , print match count; eg. `1 2 3 1 1 3 = 4 [(0,3),(0,4),(2,5),(3,4)]`.

-* __A12 (BasicPathingLabyrinth),__ done, technically.
+* __A12 (BasicPathingLabyrinth),__ almost done, the stepping function that follows the weighted cells stops after 5 or so steps.. `will look into it asap`.

 _As I understand the instructions:_ "basic labyrinth path finder"; "0" for clear cell, "-1" for wall, "int.MaxValue" for occupied, and "int.MinValue" for exit.
 Square map data from user-input /txt file into matrix, mark clear cells with values in mirror matrix, using these values find shortest path out, print the path as a list of coordinates.

 Got some instructor assistance before the holidays printing out the data from the file.

 Disregarded certain directives, I think: I did not use "int.MinValue" while "int.MaxValue" not as requested.
-Things seemed simpler this way.
+Things seem simpler this way.
 It works, mostly.

+> 20210111 ~ 20210127

+* __A13 (RecursiveVectoring),__ done.

+_As I understand the instructions:_ have or get a number array (a vector), then without predefined loops such as FOR, FOREACH, WHILE, etc.: find the smallest and the largest values - using Recursion.

+The User has to input the elements but the vector length is fixed at 10.